Thursday, 18 August 2016

 1 egg, beaten

-3 1/2 tbsp very cold milk (if using spelt flour, reduce amount of milk by a generous tbsp)
+3 1/2 tbsp very cold dairy or plant milk (67 prefers almond) (if using spelt flour, reduce milk by a generous tbsp)

 Method:

-1. Remove bones & liver from sardines; check the tomato sauce, some brands are watery - if that's yours, pour it through a tea strainer to make it thicker
+1. Remove bones & liver from sardines; check the tomato sauce, some brands are watery - if that's yours, pour the sauce through a tea strainer to make it thicker

-3. In a separate bowl, mix dry ingred; rub or process in butter until the size of peas; make a well in the middle
+3. In a separate bowl, mix dry ingred; rub or process in fat until the mix is the size of peas; make a well in the middle

 4. Preheat oven to 200C/180c fan/400f

-5. Add milk to egg and lemon zest, if using; add to flour
+5. Mix milk, egg and lemon zest, if using; pour into flour

 6. The mix will form big clumps; bring together with a fork as best you can; dump the contents out onto a lightly floured board

-7. With floured hands, bring the clumps together, loosely folding the left side onto the middle and the right onto the middle three times until dough forms a rough rectangle
+7. With floured hands, bring the clumps together, gently flatten, loosely fold the left side onto the middle and the right side on top of the middle (forming a 3 layered rectangle.).
+Make a quarter turn, repeat twice.

-9. With the long edge toward you, spread sardine mix evenly to edges, leaving the bottom a half inch clear
+9. With the long edge toward you, spread sardine mix evenly to edges, leaving a half inch clear all round

 10. Either roll up tightly; slice and place on an ungreased tray

-11. OR mentally divide rectangle into thirds, fold one side over the centre and the other side on top; press one side lower than the other and slice; place on a greaseproof tray
+11. OR mentally divide rectangle into thirds, fold one side over the centre and the other side on top; press one side lower than the other and slice (as in photo above); place on a greaseproof tray

 12. Bake in the centre of oven 12 mins or until golden brown

-13. Leftovers can be reheated in a moderate oven for 5-10mins.
+13. Leftovers can be reheated in a moderate oven 5-10mins.

 Tips: